davetron5000/daves-resume/README.markdown

 A results-oriented technical leader with proven success designing, developing, and deploying enterprise software systems
 ## Summary

 Proven abilities as a developer, leader, and mentor.
 Produces high-quality deliverables through pragmatic, results-driven best practices.
 Deep technical expertise with enterprise Java, object-oriented design, and software development processes.
 History of improving the quality of every project, team, and deliverable by balancing business, user, and technical needs.
-Has lead successful teams as an architect, technical lead, and department manager.
+Has led successful teams as an architect, technical lead, and department manager.
 ## Skills

 + **Languages**: Java, SQL, C, Perl, HTML, C++, XML, CSS, Ruby, PHP